100yann/Bash-Git-Commands/linux.md

 - `journalctl` - returns all log entries from oldest to newest
 - `journalctl -u name` - returns log entries of a specific service
 - `journalctl -b` - entries from the current boot

+---

+### Storage
+#### Storage Basics
+**Block Devices** - a type of file found under the /dev directory.
+It usually represents a piece of hardware that can store data - an ssd, hdd, etc. `lsblk` will show you all current block devices.
+An entire disk can be broken into `disk partitions`, allowing you to segment space for specific uses.
+There are 3 types of disk partitions:
+   1. Primary Partition - can be used to boot an OS
+   2. Extended Partition - cannot be used on its own, but can host logical partitions.
+Extended partitions allow to be further partitioned.
+   3. Logical Partitions - additional subpartitions in an extended partition

+**Partition Scheme** - how a disk is partitioned
+   1. `MBR` - Master Boot Record - there can only be 4 partitions per disk with MBR, and the maximum size per disk is 2TB.
+If you need more than 4 partitions, you'd need make one an extended partition, which can be further partitioned.
+   2. `GPT` - GUID Partition Table - more recent partitioning scheme.
+GPT can have unlimited partitions, unless the OS restricts this.
+GPT is the best choice unless your OS requires MBR.

+- `sudo fdisk -l /dev/name` - list partition table and additional info, also used to create and delete partitions.
+- `gdisk /dev/device` - takes you into a menu driven interface.
+The `?` key will show you a list of commands.
+The `n` key will create a new partition.
+The `w` command will save the new partition.